Ficinia spiralis: In culture

 Leaves from pīngao, which turn bright yellow as they dry, are used by Māori in traditional weaving, especially the construction of hats (pōtae), bags (kete), and mats (whāriki).
 It is also used to create decorative tukutuku panels in a wharenui.
 The length, width, and strength of the leaves for weaving vary among pīngao populations growing in different areas.
 Leaves were also used by Māori for thatching.
+Pīngao is also known to have been fashioned into a traditional armour by Ngāi Tahu.